Skip to main content

 actual_output = your_product_function(test_case.input, test_case.context, retrieval_context)

-# Run evaluation task using both standard and custom metrics
+# Run evaluation using both standard and custom metrics

 version_id=version.id,